stlab-unt/Caret-HM/README.md

         - Encrypted in `conf/pgsql/002-create-admin-user.sql` using SHA256, more information is at [Guacamole website](https://guacamole.incubator.apache.org/doc/gug/jdbc-auth.html), or
        - Guacamole user settings inteface (administrator cannot change its password from Guacamole admin inteface)

+## Adding your own app
+1. Add your apk to `uscr-docker/uscr/apk`
+2. Copy and modify one of the configuration files at `uscr-docker/uscr/conf`

 ## Frequently asked questions

 #### Docker requires sudo, everytime I run it, what should I do?